Skip to content

 ^X Exit ^R Read File ^\ Replace ^U Paste ^J Justify ^/ Go To Line

-1. Insert the following code snippet into the first part of the file.
-The entry autoconnect=true activates automatic connection establishment.
+1. Add the following code snippet in the first part of the file.
+The entry autoconnect=true activates automatic connection.
 The value autoconnect-priority=0 sets the priority of the network.
-The higher the number, the more preferred this network is when connecting automatically.
+The higher the number, the more preferred that network is during auto-connect.

 autoconnect=true